jamesfifer/StaghornFlow/README.md

 Step 2) Use tophat.sh on trimmed combined fq files.
 All quality-filtered paired reads were aligned against the publicly available A. digitifera genome (Shinzato et al., 2011), using the splice-junction mapper TopHat2 (Kim et al., 2013).
 Using the resulting BAM files, a reference transcriptome for A. cf. pulchra was assembled via the genome-guided version of the Trinity transcriptome assembler (Haas et al., 2013), with the A. digitifera genome (Shinzato et al., 2011) as a guide.

 Step 3) Use the parallelBlast.sh to split the fasta into one file per sequence in order to run in parallel.
-This script blasts against NCBI nt database and retains hits that match scleractinian.
+This script blasts against NCBI nt database and retains hits that match scleractinian with an evalue cutoff of 1e-5.
 This creates a coralcontigs.txt file

 Step 4) Filter out contigs from the coralcontigs.txt file with <300bp using the 300bpfilter.sh & contigs_to_fasta.py